alexandrubb23/blogging-platform/README.md

 ### Database migrations

-Migrations are like version control for our database, allowing your team to define and share the application's database schema definition
+Migrations are like version control for our database, allowing our team to define and share the application's database schema definition

 To run all of ours outstanding `migrations`, execute the migrate Artisan command: